mantidproject/mantid/docs/source/release/v4.0.0/diffraction.rst

 - SNAP instrument geometry updated to include downstream monitor.
 - :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` will not flip the even-numbered tubes when using the calibrated data, since they are flipped already in the nexus files.
-- :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` will scale the counts by 1M, when normalisation to monitor is requested, and it will also offer to enable/disable the tube alignment, and offer tube by tube reduction.
+- :ref:`PowderILLDetectorScan <algm-PowderILLDetectorScan>` will scale the counts by 1M, when normalisation to monitor is requested, and it will also offer to enable/disable the tube alignment, and offer tube by tube reduction.
-- :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` now offers to use the raw or calibrated data blocks in the nexus files.
+- :ref:`PowderILLEfficiency <algm-PowderILLEfficiency>` now offers to use the raw or calibrated data blocks in the nexus files.
 - :ref:`SNAPReduce <algm-SNAPReduce>` now has progress bar and all output workspaces have history
 - :ref:`SNAPReduce <algm-SNAPReduce>` has been completely refactored.
 It now uses :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` for a large part of its functionality.
 It has progress bar and all output workspaces have history.
 It is also more memory efficient by reducing the number of temporary workspaces created.
 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` and :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` now support outputting the unfocussed data and weighted events (with time).
 This allows for event filtering **after** processing the data.